Flavell History, Family Crest & Coats of Arms

 Early Notables of the Flavell family (pre 1700)

-More information is included under the topic Early Flavell Notables in all our PDF Extended History products and printed products wherever possible.
+Another 32 words (2 lines of text) are included under the topic Early Flavell Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Flavell family to Ireland